dogan03/434_term_project/project_report.md

 ### Path Planning

-The path planner is A-star algorithm in the project.
-Since the dungeon is not so wide it works really well.
-Then, algorithm selects the goal posiiton to be the one 1 meter away from the robot towards final destination iteratively.
+The path planning component of the project utilizes the A-star algorithm, a popular choice for its efficiency in finding the shortest path in a grid-based map.
+Given the constrained environment of the factory environment, A-star is particularly effective.
+The algorithm iteratively selects a goal position that is one meter away from the robot towards the final destination.

 ### Following the Path

-To follow the path, project relies on the DWA algorithm which handles both static and dynamic obstacles problem.
+To follow the planned path, the project employs the Dynamic Window Approach (DWA) algorithm.
+DWA is adept at handling both static and dynamic obstacles by dynamically adjusting the robot's steering angle.
+This ensures smooth navigation even in the presence of moving obstacles.

 ### Decision Tree

-While the robot follows the path, decision tree helps the robot to handle edge cases and reach final destination faster.
+A decision tree is integrated to manage the robot's behavior under various edge cases, optimizing its performance and ensuring timely arrival at the final destination.
+The decision tree helps in making critical decisions such as speed adjustments and sharp turns, enhancing the overall robustness of the navigation system.

 ## Problems Faced and Their Solutions